syncfusion-content/javascript-docs/js/PivotGauge/Pointers.md

 ## Pointer Types

-OlapGauge pointers has two types such as,
+PivotGauge pointers has two types such as,

 * Needle
 * Marker